hmchen47/Programming/RefCards/JS-DOM.md

     + set a global variable corresponding to the desired frame rate
     + compare the elapsed time btw two executions of the animation loop
       + time elapsed too short for the target frame rate: do nothing
-      + time elapsed exceeding the delay corresponding to the choosen frame rate: draw the frame and reset the time to zero
+      + time elapsed exceeding the delay corresponding to the chosen frame rate: draw the frame and reset the time to zero
   + change frame rate: `setFrameRateInFramesPerSecond(nb);`